jsnguyen/c_nbody/README.md

 # C N-Body Simulation

 Simple n-body simulation written entirely in C. Uses periodic boundary conditions and a tempered version of Newton's law of gravity to limit extra close encounters.
+Python 3.6+ required to plot properly.

 To build library:
 ```